Skip to content

 We’re now following the same process in five cities in the metropolitan area of Barcelona, tapping into a network of over 80 local agents: educational centers, neighbourhood associations, social, health, and educational non-profits, city councils, and more.
 We primarily work with vulnerable communities, aiming to benefit their mental and physical wellbeing, facilitate social cohesion, and elevate their cultural rights.
 We encourage every participant to engage as much or as little as they like, in whatever projects they choose.

-We firmly believe in democratic processes, inclusion, and transparency as essential tools for guaranteeing the rule of law and envisioning a better future.
-Against a backdrop of social and political instability, local initiatives like Contorno Urbano Foundation are vital to guiding the way toward more inclusive, humane, and responsible policies.
+We firmly believe in democratic processes, inclusion, and transparency as essential tools for guaranteeing the rule of law and imagining a better future.
+In a time of social and political uncertainty, initiatives like Contorno Urbano Foundation show what is possible when communities are empowered to shape their own environments.
+This demonstrates the value of socially engaged arts, and why I hope projects like this continue to gain recognition for the progress they can drive in communities, cities, and countries across Europe.

 Explore more stories of socially engaged arts driving change across Europe.
 View the Stories of Impact map here